rollup/rollup/docs/plugin-development/index.md

 Defines a custom resolver for dynamic imports.
 Returning `false` signals that the import should be kept as it is and not be passed to other resolvers thus making it external.
 Similar to the [`resolveId`](#resolveid) hook, you can also return an object to resolve the import to a different id while marking it as external at the same time.

 `attributes` tells you which import attributes were present in the import.
 I.e. `import("foo", {assert: {type: "json"}})` will pass along `attributes: {type: "json"}`.

+`importerAttributes` is the import attributes of the importing module.

 In case a dynamic import is passed a string as argument, a string returned from this hook will be interpreted as an existing module id while returning `null` will defer to other resolvers and eventually to `resolveId` .